 4) Sample Regional Wine at Ca’Lunae

 Wine lovers should head to nearby Castelnuovo Magra for a wine tasting.
 Visit Ca’Lunae, a local winery offering guided tasting experiences in the setting of a charming renovated farmhouse.
-Also on the site, is the Museum of Wine Material Culture and the Essentiae Laboratory, where they produce sweet liquors and jams.
+Also on the site, are the Museum of Wine Material Culture and the Essentiae Laboratory, where they produce sweet liquors and jams.